Let’s talk about friends, family, and minimalism.

-“Yes it is,” I replied, “and I can’t tell you how good it feels to have this stuff packed up and ready to give away!”
-Then he went on about how great it feels to do something like that, and used his experience with cleaning out his garage to relate.
+“Yes, it is,” Ryan replied.
+“And I can’t tell you how good it feels to have this stuff packed up and ready to give away!”
+Eric related by relaying a similar experience he’d had while cleaning out his garage recently.

-It is important to have a group of supportive people (be it friends, family, coworkers, etc.) around you when you are making big changes in your life.
-And while it’s not necessary to have these people around during your journey into minimalism, it can make things much easier.
-These people might not even fundamentally believe the same things you do (it’s obvious to me that my dad doesn’t totally get the concepts of minimalism [yet], and my girlfriend is somewhat ambivalent on the topic), but they are still willing to support you because they care about you: they want you to be happy.
+It’s important to have a group of supportive people—friends, family, coworkers—around when you’re making significant life changes.
+And while it’s not necessary to have these people around during your journey into minimalism, it can make things easier.
+These people might not even fundamentally believe the same things you do (Ryan’s dad didn’t wholly comprehend the concepts of minimalism, and his girlfriend was somewhat ambivalent on the topic), but they are still willing to support you because they care about you: they want you to be happy.

-Of course I let him take what he wanted.
-By the time he rummaged through everything, he left with—get ready for this—five bags of clothes, five pieces of drywall, five book bags, one camping backpack, two coolers, and a bunch of other knickknacks.
-His truck was loaded full of stuff.
+Ryan encouraged Eric to take whatever he wanted.
+By the time he had rummaged through everything, Eric left with five bags of clothes, five pieces of drywall, four book bags, one camping backpack, two coolers, and a host of other knickknacks.
+His truck was overflowing with stuff.

-Spending time with my dad and my girlfriend today made we realize that people are much more important than the things in my life.
-The boxes of crap in my family room are worth nothing and are all filled with replaceable items.
-My relationships with my family and my friends are irreplaceable, and they are what really matter.
+Spending time with his dad and his girlfriend today made Ryan realize that the people in our lives are much more important than the things in our lives: the boxes of belongings in his second living room are filled with replaceable items—but his relationships are irreplaceable.

 Your action item for today is simple: make a list of people who are there for you, people who will support you on your journey into minimalism.
-Call those people today and tell them about what you’re doing.
-They might think you’re a little crazy at first, but that’s OK, because the people who really care about you will support you in your mission to change your life.
+Call those people today and tell them what you’re doing.
+They might think you’re a little crazy initially, but that’s OK—the people who truly care about you will support you in your mission to change your life.